wagnertimo/rmarketcrawlR/README.md

 ```
 ### Library dependencies

 Before using this R package, please check that you have installed the following R packages.
-Normally during the installation of the package those dependencies will also be installed.
-If not you have to do it manually.
+Normally, with the installation of the package those dependencies will also be installed.
+If not, you have to do it manually.

 - `httr`
 - `xml2`